FIWARE/tutorials.Historic-Context-Flume/README.md

-# Persisting Context Data into a Mongo DB Database
+# Mongo DB - Persisting Context Data into a Database

 Persisting historic context data using MongoDB technology is relatively simple to configure since we are already using a MongoDB instance to hold data related to the Orion Context Broker and the